allenrobel/ndfc-python/docs/classes/NetworkCreate.md

 #### igmp_version

-If set to non-default value (1 or 3), the `ip igmp version` command is generated on NX-OS and IOS XE devices in `network_name`.
+If set to non-default value (1 or 3), the `ip igmp version` command is generated on NX-OS and IOS-XE devices in `network_name`.

 See note below for NX-OS.